The Toronto Arrows re-signed Mike Sheppard for the 2021 Major League Rugby season. The 31-year-old (32 in Dec.) lock/back row is 6’4″ and 245 lbs.

-Mike was selected to the All-MLR 1st Team in 2019.
-He played 1140 minutes in 15 matches, made a team-high 203 tackles, carried for 789 meters and had 5 tries.
+Mike was selected for the All-MLR 1st XV in 2019.
+He played 1140 minutes in 15 matches, made a team-high 203 tackles, carried for 789 meters, and had 5 tries.
 Following the season he played for Canada in the 2019 Rugby World Cup.

 Mike then attended Nipissing University from 2012-2013 earning a Bachelor’s Degree in Education.